Home Sweet Home: Quantifying Home Court Advantages For NCAA Basketball Statistics: Quantifying Home Court Advantage

+Aligning with previous observations, BLK and AST have a much greater home team advantage compared to the other statistics, with home teams receiving over a 11\% boost for each gender-division combination and advantages stretching all the way to 25.4\% for men's D1.
+Also in alignment with results from previous sections, the models indicate men get greater average home court boosts than women for BLK (+9.06\%), AST (+1.08\%), and FTA (+1.59\%) - the three most impacted statistics.
+Additionally, PF and FTA remain among the statistics most impacted by home team advantage, even when controlling for attendance in the model.
+Thus, though these statistics were shown to be significantly impacted by attendance in the previous section, these results indicate there is an underlying home court impact, independent of attendance.

-Finally, we can use the RPI’ coefficients to examine which statistics are most impacted by team strength.
-As expected, stronger teams have superior performance in all examined statistics.
-Interestingly, the RPI’ coefficients are highly correlated (0.85) with the overall home advantage coefficients.
+Finally, we can use the $\textrm{RPI}'$ coefficients to examine which statistics are most impacted by team strength.
+As expected, with only one exception (3FGA for men's D2) stronger teams in all gender-division combinations have superior performance in all examined statistics.
+Interestingly, the $\textrm{RPI}'$ coefficients are highly correlated (0.76) with the home advantage coefficients.
 Thus, it may be the case that scorekeeper biases are also correlated with strength and stronger teams (and their players) record improved box score statistics not only due to their strength, but also due to their scorekeepers.